Course Placement Guide

 Prerequisites:

-We do not have a placement test for algebra 1.
-If your student has had pre-algebra in any sort of capacity (even if the course is not finished), or they are going into high school, then we recommend beginning algebra 1.
-This is just a guide, of course.
-You as a parent know your situation best, so a student going into high school could certainly take pre-algebra in 9th grade, and then algebra 1 in 10th grade.
-There are many variations and paths to attaining the necessary credits for graduation.
+If your student has taken pre-algebra in any sort of capacity (even if they didn't finish the course) or they are entering high school, then we recommend starting Algebra 1.
+Of course, as a parent/teacher, you know your student's situation best and can modify this as needed.
+A student going into high school could take pre-algebra in 9th grade and algebra 1 in 10th grade, for instance, if you feel an extra year of math maturity is needed.
+States have different rules about whether Pre-Algebra can count as a high school math credit so be sure to research this as well.
+There are many variations and paths to attaining the necessary credits for graduation!

 Geometry